We have all been there…

 - Tell a Story: Your users are likely to pay more attention when they relate emotionally to your messaging – and this is where storytelling helps.
 Stories create relatable moments across your message, generating interest to keep reading further.

 - Use Humor: Content that makes a user smile has the potential to break the ice and builds brand trust.
-Also, people tend to remember messages longer when humor is involved.
+Also, people tend to remember messages longer when humour is involved.

 - Address Pain Points: Nothing connects better with a user than a solution to their pain points.
 People are constantly looking for solutions to their problems, and when you address the specific pain points, they are bound to get hooked to the content.